About Communicating Student Learning

 - Grades tend to reduce the quality of students’ thinking.

-Further details about this transition were provided during an evening Family Information Session hosted virtually on October 15th.
-Click HERE to view recorded presentation
+Further details about this transition to proficiency levels in Elementary and Middle schools were provided during an evening Family Information Session hosted virtually on October 15th.
+Click HERE to view the recording of this presentation.

 Related Articles and Posts